nburbank-givedirectly/xfer-followup/writeup/writeup.md

 {top_aggregated_response_categories_rcp_mdtbl}

-With the exception of the Entrepreneurship and household categories, is the same is in the version that is normalized by respondents.
+With the exception of the Entrepreneurship and household categories, the order is same is in the version that is weighted by the number of respondents in the main text.

 ### Regression specification for demographic factor models